bic-org/Facility-Code/faq.md

 ### How do I Request a New Facility Code?

 For **BIC**
-There are 2 ways in which to request a new container facility code;
-* Head over to the BIC Facility Code website and fill in the code request form, useful for registering codes on an as needed basis.
+For BIC Container Facility Codes head over to the BIC Facility Code website and fill in the code request form visit https://www.bic-code.org/bic-facility-codes/
-* Via the API using the `POST /facilities` endpoint, useful for when you create container facilities in your system and would like to automate the requests.
-This functionality is restricted to authorised partners only, please contact us to request access to this feature.

 BIC will assign a unique code for each facility, and checks will be taken to identify overlapping facility requests.